 These goals don’t necessarily have to align with a solution that your firm can provide, so don’t sweat it.

-This step is more about better understanding your customers and looking for similar goals to what other firms may have.
+This step is about better understanding your customers and looking for similar goals to what other firms may have.

 What’s the purpose?

 Data.
-Remember, the more information you can find with your customers, the better and stronger buyer persona you can create.
+Remember, the more information you can find about your customers, the stronger buyer persona you can create.

 4. Why you?

-Now that you understand who your customers are, potential challanges they face, as well as goals they may be seeking, you need to ask yourself, “Why would a customer choose me?”
+Now that you understand who your customers are, potential challenges they face, as well as goals they may seek, ask yourself, “Why would a customer choose me?”